phillipsj/phillipsj/input/posts/dotnet-dev-solus.md

 No packages to install.
 ```

-Wow, all the depedencies are already installed.
+Wow, all the dependencies are already installed.
 Just move to step 2.

 ```
 $ curl -sSL -o dotnet.tar.gz https://aka.ms/dotnet-sdk-2.0.0-linux-x64